Automox Remote Tools with Splashtop – Full User Guide

 | Required — if user doesn't respond, allow | User is prompted to approve the session. | If the user does not respond within 30 seconds, the session starts automatically. | IT support scenarios where users may be temporarily away but assistance is still required without manual rescheduling. |

-Remote Session Controls
+Remote Control Session Controls

 | Control | Description |